UnivLille-Meta/Miage23/Groups/PowerGirls/Rapport-Week6+Projet.md

 ## Interactions:
 - Key press : control the directions of light cycles
-- Collision: When a player's light cycle collides with a trail or a barrier, the round ends.
+- Collision: When a player's light cycle collides with a trail or a barrier, the round ends and we have a round winner.

 ## Tests:
 - We will conduct tests to assess various aspects of our game, including game logic, actions, game board structure, game manager...